 - Promote or provide hunter or trapper safety training.

-- Seize equipment used in fish and game law violations, and arrange for disposition of fish or game illegally taken or possessed.
+- Arrange for disposition of fish or game illegally taken or possessed.

 People who work in this occupation generally have the interest code: RI.